Sex differences in social media use

 Men and women use social media in different ways and with different frequencies.

-In general, several researchers have found that women tend to use so-called social network services (SNSs) more than men and primiarly to socialize.
+In general, several researchers have found that women tend to use social network services (SNSs) more than men and primarily to socialize.

 Differences

 Predilection for usage

 Many studies have found that women are more likely to use either specific SNSs such as Facebook or MySpace or SNSs in general.
 In 2015, 73% of online men and 80% of online women used social networking sites.
 The gap in gender differences has become less apparent in LinkedIn.
 In 2015 about 26 percent of online men and 25% of online women used the business-and employee-oriented networking site.

 Researchers who have examined the gender of users of multiple SNSs have found contradictory results.
 Hargittai's groundbreaking 2007 study examining race, gender, and other differences between undergraduate college student users of SNSs found that women were not only more likely to have used SNSes than men but that they were also more likely to have used many different services, including Facebook, MySpace, and Friendster; these differences persisted in several models and analyses.
 Although she only surveyed students at one institution – the University of Illinois at Chicago – Hargittai selected that institution intentionally as "an ideal location for studies of how different kinds of people use online sites and services."
 In contrast, data collected by the Pew Internet & American Life Project found that men were more likely to have multiple SNS profiles.
 Although the sample sizes of the two surveys are comparable – 1,650 Internet users in the Pew survey compared with 1,060 in Hargittai's survey – the data from the Pew survey are newer and arguably more representative of the entire adult United States population.

 Pinterest, Facebook, and Instagram attract more females.
 Picture sharing sites overall are very popular among women.
 Pinterest alone attracts three times as many female users than male.
 However, use of Pinterest by men has increased from 5% in 2012.
 Facebook attracts about 77% of women online.
 Instagram is also more likely to attract women.
 Men are more likely to participate in online forums like Reddit, Digg or Slashdot.
 One in five men claim to be a part of an online forum.